Analysis of Chiral Oxirane Molecules in Preparation for Next Generation Telescopes: A Review, New Analysis, & a Chiral

 In work by \cite{McG22}, he showed that out of the 241 molecules so far detected in astronomical sources, the majority of the largest molecular species were detected at cm wavelengths.
 Also, for future discoveries, the probability detection of larger molecular species (molecular structures containing more atoms) is favored toward centimeter or millimeter wavelengths.
-Additionally, work by \cite{Tre20} suggested that molecular structure with larger atoms may have favored transitions toward meter wavelengths, including the molecular isotopologues.
-Therefore a focus on information for transitions observable between 700\,MHz -- 10\,GHz, would provide a significant benefit to the astronomical community.
+Work by \cite{Tre20} suggested that molecular structures with larger atoms may have favored transitions toward meter wavelengths, including molecular isotopologues.
+Therefore a focus on information about transitions observable between 700\,MHz -- 25\,GHz, would provide a significant benefit to the astronomical community.